Best of the Best Video Conferences

 You can now listen to all past conference recordings as a member of the “Asperger Syndrome”: Partners & Family of Adults with ASD Advanced Community Forum.

-Below are a sampling of a few of our popular video conferences.
 As a member of our Advanced Community Forum, you have the opportunity to participate during the live event or listen to the recordings afterwards.

 VIDEO CONFERENCE: Is it NeuroDivergent Codependence or Self Preservation?